Development of a semi-automated CT-brain analysis tool for application to real world clinical cohorts

-LEAD SUPERVISOR: Professor Sarah Pendlebury, Nuffield Department of Clinical Neurosciences
+LEAD SUPERVISOR: Prof. Sarah Pendlebury, Nuffield Department of Clinical Neurosciences

-Co-supervisor: Professor Mark Jenkinson, Nuffield Department of Clinical Neurosciences
+Co-supervisor: Prof. Mark Jenkinson, Nuffield Department of Clinical Neurosciences

 CT-brain imaging is the standard brain imaging modality used in the NHS and globally and is cheaper and better tolerated than MRI particularly in older, frail, multimorbid patients in whom MRI may be contraindicated.
 We have shown that small vessel disease (SVD) and atrophy on routinely acquired brain imaging can predict delirium and dementia occurring up to 5-years later (Pendlebury et al, Age Ageing,2021; Pendlebury & Rothwell, Lancet Neurology,2019).
 Routinely acquired CT-brain scans therefore have clinical utility beyond the immediate indication.
 However, CT-brain data are not fully exploited in research or in clinical risk prediction because the lack of automated CT-tools to quantify SVD and atrophy necessitates time-consuming visual ratings subject to inter-rater variability.
 In the current project, the student would develop a reliable, user friendly and validated CT-brain analysis tool for quantifying SVD and atrophy building on our team’s established and widely used MR brain imaging tools.
 Such a tool would be transformational in unlocking the data on brain ageing and pathology contained in CT-brain scans with wide application to research and clinical practice.